Frequently Asked Questions

 What equipment do you use?

-I shoot with a Canon M6 Mirrorless and primarily with a 50mm lens and a 22mm lens as needed.
+I shoot with a Canon 6D DSLR Full Frame Camera and primarily with a 50mm lens and a Canon M6 Mirrorless with a 22mm lens as needed.
 As much as having high quality equipment is important, I believe that ONLY having good equipment doesn’t make someone a good photographer.
-Truly amazing photography comes from someone who knows how to use the equipment and understands what makes art amazing.
-I’m not just a person with a camera, I’m someone who cares.
-I want to create something amazing that will last you forever.
+I recently upgraded some of my equipment as well as my pricing to reflect the investment.

 Graphic Design and Social Media